 An awe-inspiring bike tour in Nepal's Mustang region

 Discover the unknown!
 This is the epitome of adventure, and especially designed for intrepid cyclists.
 Explore the lost Kingdom of Lo, dramatic landscapes of the Mustang Valley, and ancient Tibetan cultures.
-This trip runs Kathmandu to Kathmandu.

 This fascinating region requires a special restricted area permit to enter (so numbers are limited), which supports conservation of the area’s unique heritage.
 This landscape hosts incredible sculpted canyons with ancient cave monasteries, fortified medieval villages offering oases of green fields in the arid landscape of the Tibetan Plateau, wild trails over high passes and along stark ridge-lines - all set against the backdrop of the soaring snow-peaks of the Himalayas.